Summer 2024

 Note regarding submission of homework: We REALLY prefer that you do not submit homework as email attachments.
 Scanned submission as PDF files via Canvas will be the standard.
 However, if you feel you must turn in an assignment via email, here are a few rules: (1) Get the OK first from one of the Teaching Assistants; (2) please don’t send photographs unless the images are as good as what might be expected from a scanner; and (3) limit your file size to no more than about 150KB per page.
 If you don’t know how to limit the file size, then don’t submit your homework in this manner.
 [These same rules apply to assignments submitted via Canvas.]

 Regarding Homework: Your worked solutions should be submitted as a single scanned PDF file (not individual images or single-page PDFs).
 There are plenty of utilities available online to merge single images or single-page PDFs into one combined PDF file.
-We may establish limits on file size, but a basic standard is that you do not need to scan at resolution greater than about 100 to 120dpi.
+We may establish limits on file size, but a basic standard is that you do not need to scan at resolution greater than about 150dpi.
 Anything beyond that is not necessary for handwritten work and can dramatically increase file size.
 Also, make sure your PDF page size is standard letter size (8½ x 11) or close to it.

 By the way, my scanner actually scans at 300dpi but still manages to create a PDF with about 30kb per page file size, so it’s not just about the scanning resolution.
 It’s also about the file compression in the scanning software.

 Also please make sure that the contrast is adjusted properly so that all work is clearly legible.
-As a general rule, your file size should be no more than about 100kb per page.
+As a general rule, your file size should be no more than about 150kb per page.
 Try experimenting with different settings or software to get ideal resolution and contrast.
 There is no reason to ever submit HW with file sizes 60 times what is necessary for great resolution and contrast.

 We will generally select a subset of 10 problems from each assignment for grading.
 Solutions to all problems will be posted after the deadline.